SalihSay/aml-smurfing-detection/README.md

 The BI layer is designed to use the masked representation whenever raw account identifiers are not required.

-📸 BI Dashboards
+📊 10.
+BI Dashboards

-Built dashboards in Metabase OSS for different operational perspectives:
+Dashboards were built in Metabase OSS for different operational perspectives.

-AML - Uyum
+AML — Uyum

 Compliance-focused monitoring.

-AML - Risk
+AML — Risk

 Risk and suspicious activity analysis.

-AML - Şube
+AML — Şube

 Branch-level analytical view.

 Model Performance

-Monitoring of alert volume, true positives, false positives, recall and precision.
+Monitoring of:

+Alert volume
+True positives
+False positives
+Recall
+Precision
-Dashboard screenshots:
+Dashboard Evidence

+Screenshots are available under:

 metabase/screenshots/

-🧠 Technical Challenges
+🧠 11.
+Technical Challenges
 SCD Type 2

-Maintaining historical account states while preserving a current active record.
+Maintaining historical account states while preserving the current active record.

-Large-volume SQL
+Large-Volume SQL

 Working with more than 6.36M transactions in the staging layer.